ELD Myths – Separating Fact From Fiction

 6) Myth: ELDs can shut down your truck

 Decisions about where and when a truck may safely be stopped are best left in the driver’s capable hands.

 ELDs were simply designed to record engine data — they don’t take control of your vehicle.

 7) Myth: ELDs don’t improve truck and driver safety

 An ELD doesn’t control the truck, so it can’t dictate a truck’s speed, following distances, or lane changes.
 However, ELDs are able to let drivers and dispatchers know how much time they have left behind the wheel each day, and that leads to smarter dispatching decisions, which can keep drivers safer on the road.

 Fact: The FMCSA recently released “Evaluating the Potential Safety Benefits of Electronic Hours of Service Recorders Final Report,” a report from the Center for Truck and Bus Safety of Virginia Tech Transportation Institute.
 The report found that commercial drivers using E-Logs had a significantly lower total crash rate (11.7% reduction) and a significantly lower preventable crash rate (5.1% reduction) than trucks not equipped with electronic logs.

 8) Myth: ELDs cut into tight profit margins

 When the costs of ELDs are debated, the benefits are often left out of the equation.

-Fact: An ELD can offer significant return on investment, especially when it comes to improvements in fuel economy.
+Fact: An ELD can offer a significant return on investment, especially when it comes to improvements in fuel economy.
 Remember, ELDs are much more than expensive electronic driver logs.
-Many drivers who utilize ELDs are able to identify driving behaviors that cut into their profits—like idling, speeding, and hard braking.
+Many drivers who utilize ELDs are able to identify driving behaviors that cut into their profits — like idling, speeding, and hard braking.
 That means they can track improvements in driving performance and new trucking technologies.